By Derek Lutz, Chief Executive Officer, Lean Six Search

 A damn notebook.

 Pen.
 Paper.
 Silence.
-Every morning, I write one page wherever I am in Bogotá or Bangkok.
-I started with the five-minute journal as it was a gift when I lived in Singapore...
-But I find empty pages are just as good or better...
+Every morning, I write one page wherever I am — Bogotá or Bangkok.
+I started with the five-minute journal as it was a gift when I lived in Singapore — but I find empty pages are just as good or better.
 Three questions:

 If it's not one of those, it's a distraction.
 Analog clarity in a digital storm.

 In Laos, it was a bowl of steaming noodle soup, a cracked plastic chair, and the soft chaos of a back alley market.
 No whiteboards.
 No conference calls.
 Just a pen, a napkin, and the kind of quiet that only comes when no one knows your name.
-I sat there for two hours, rewriting our entire hiring framework... streamlining briefs, defining ownership, simplifying what we’d overcomplicated.
-It didn’t feel profound in the moment.
-It felt like lunch.
-But it became one of the most effective pivots we’ve ever made.
+I sat there for two hours, rewriting our entire hiring framework — streamlining briefs, defining ownership, simplifying what we'd overcomplicated.
+It became one of the most effective pivots we've ever made.

 In Senegal, it was the beach.
 Low tide.
 Feet in the sand.
-A warm breeze.
-I wasn’t planning to work that day, but I couldn’t stop thinking about how many old clients I hadn't connected with in a while.
-So I pulled out my phone, recorded a 12-minute voice memo outlining a new playbook: better planning, more proactive outreach from our researchers, and me just reconnecting with old friends.
-It was the most relaxed I’ve ever been while rebuilding a client list.
+I wasn't planning to work that day, but I couldn't stop thinking about how many old clients I hadn't connected with in a while.
+So I pulled out my phone, recorded a 12-minute voice memo outlining a new playbook.
+It was the most relaxed I've ever been while rebuilding a client list.
 And it worked.

-In South Africa, I trained a new hire over beers and a borrowed whiteboard at a rooftop bar in Cape Tow.
-We laughed.
-We talked about sourcing techniques.
-I drew diagrams with a half-dried marker while Table Mountain stood in the distance.
-That hire ramped faster than anyone I’ve onboarded in a formal setting.
+In South Africa, I trained a new hire over beers and a borrowed whiteboard at a rooftop bar in Cape Town.
+That hire ramped faster than anyone I've onboarded in a formal setting.
 Not because I followed a curriculum.
-But because we were present, both of us locked in, distraction-free, beer in hand, ideas flying.
+But because we were present, both of us locked in, distraction-free.

 7. Don't confuse busyness with progress